stujmar/class-swapper/README.md

 # class-swapper
-This is a little utility I have in mind for working with tailwind in React.
+This is a little utility I have in mind for working with Tailwind CSS and React.

 ## Use